stevia plant

 The obvious benefit of stevia is its amazingly sweet taste with very few calories (virtually none).
 Plus, it is an ingredient that can easily be added to many food products and dishes.

-Along with the flavor profile benefit, choosing stevia as your sweetener-of-choice comes with similar health benefits to monk fruit extract, including the ability to assist with blood sugar control and to weight management goals.
+Along with the flavor profile benefit, choosing stevia as your sweetener-of-choice comes with similar health benefits to monk fruit extract, including the ability to assist with weight management goals alongside diet and exercise.

 Stevia has GRAS status, meaning that it is generally regarded as safe by the FDA.
 However, similar to how some people are when they eat monk fruit, the flavor may not agree with all people’s preferences.